 Making the application to the BMNZ service

-Once the application is completed the local Mentors Coordinator will contact you for a brief discussion.
+Once the application is completed, the local Mentor Coordinator will contact you for a brief discussion.
 This will further help them gain a better idea of what Mentor would best suit you.
-Once the match is made, this can take a few weeks from the application date, you will be working directly with the assigned mentor.
+Once the match is made, which can take a few weeks from the application date, you will be working directly with the assigned Mentor.
 The Mentor Coordinator is always available should any issues or concerns arise from the engagement.

-As an organisation, our goal is to match you with the best mentor possible.
-The calibre and quality of our mentors are outstanding, and those who engage with them leap hurdles that may have previously been emotional or financial barriers to growth.
+As an organisation, our goal is to match you with the best Mentor possible.
+The calibre and quality of our Mentors is outstanding, and those who engage with them leap hurdles that may have previously been emotional or financial barriers to growth.
 By making you more successful, we, in turn, contribute toward a more productive business that is good for the owner, our communities and our economy.